Exploring Apache Junction, AZ

 See the Tortilla Flats

-Tortilla Flat is a small unincorporated community in far eastern Maricopa County. located in the central part of the state, northeast of Apache Junction.
+Tortilla Flat is a small unincorporated community (pop.
+6), located 30 minutes from Apache Junction.
 It is the last surviving stagecoach stop along the Apache Trail.

 According to the Gross Management Department of Arizona's main U.S. Post Office in Phoenix, Tortilla Flat is presumed to be Arizona's smallest official "community" having a U.S. Post Office and voting precinct.
 The town has a population of 6.
 Tortilla Flat can be reached by vehicles on the Apache Trail (State Route 88), via Apache Junction.